isabella232/experience-manager-guides-learn.en/help/tutorials/user-guide/generate-output-for-a-dita-map.md

 ---
 title: Generate output for a DITA map from the map console
-description: Learn how to Generate output for a DITA map from the map console
+description: Generate output for a DITA map from the map console in AEM Guides.
+Know about incremental output generation and how to view the status, cancel, and delete an output task.
 exl-id: 98afbdd2-56d7-44b0-ad2a-25e9143c88f3
 ---
 # Generate output for a DITA map from the map console {#id1825FG00UHT}